Consensys/doc.teku/docs/HowTo/Find-and-Connect/Improve-Connectivity.md

 Configure port forwarding on your router and firewall to allow incoming and outgoing connections on the listening port for the TCP and UDP protocols.

-View your router or firewall documentation to configure port fowarding.
+View your router or firewall documentation to configure port-fowarding.